benlug/crypto-web-scraper/README.md

 # Crypto Web Scraper

-This repository contains web scraping scripts for fetching cryptocurrency data using R and Python.
+This repository contains web scraping scripts for fetching cryptocurrency data using either R or Python.

-## Setup

 ## R